ripperkumar/Web-Automation-Reference/README.md

 - Use of coding best practices
 - Parallel execution of tests
 - Good visualization of test results
-- Framework should be robust and scalable
+- Robust and scalable framework

 **GUIDELINES**
 - Time - 4 days